Natalie Portman: 1994–1998: Early work

-Six months after Ruthless! ended, she auditioned for and secured a leading role in Luc Besson's action drama Léon: The Professional (1994).
+Six months after Ruthless! ended, Portman auditioned for and secured a leading role in Luc Besson's action drama Léon: The Professional (1994).
 She adopted her paternal grandmother's maiden name, Portman, as her stage name.
-She played Mathilda, an orphan child who befriends a middle-aged hitman (played by Jean Reno).
-Her parents were reluctant to let her do the part due to the explicit sexual and violent nature of the script, but agreed after Besson took out the Mathilda character's nudity and killings that she committed.
-Portman herself said that after those scenes were removed, she found nothing objectionable about the content.
-Even so, her mother was displeased with some of the "sexual twists and turns" in the finished film, which were not part of the script.
-Hal Hinson of The Washington Post commended Portman for bringing a "genuine sense of tragedy" to her part, but Peter Rainer of the Los Angeles Times believed that she wasn't "enough of an actress to unfold Mathilda's pain" and criticized Besson's sexualization of her character.
+(Note: Attributed to multiple references:) She played Mathilda, an orphaned child who befriends a middle-aged hitman (played by Jean Reno).
+Her parents were reluctant to let the 13-year-old Portman play the role due to the explicit sexuality and violence in the script, but agreed to it after Besson removed Mathilda's nudity and the killings she committed.
+(Note: Attributed to multiple references:) When the film was complete, Portman's mother was displeased that it contained "sexual twists and turns" which were not in the script.
+In a 2023 interview, Portman described some aspects of the film as "cringey", and said her relationship to it is "complicated".
+Hal Hinson of The Washington Post commended Portman for bringing a "genuine sense of tragedy" to her part, while Peter Rainer of the Los Angeles Times believed that she was not "enough of an actress to unfold Mathilda's pain" and criticized Besson's sexualization of her character.

 "[T]here's a surprising preponderance of that kind of role for young girls.
 Sort of being fantasy objects for men, and especially this idealised purity combined with the fertility of youth, and all this in one. ...
 It was definitely interesting to think about – why men write the female characters they do.
 Just like the way they write the male character.
 How much is wish-fulfilment fantasy, and why."